vis-kid/octopress_drafts_previewer/source/_posts/2014-02-16-bourbon-neat-semantic-responsive-grids.markdown

 	+media($mobile)
 	  +span-columns(3)
 ```
 In my next article I’ll dive deeper into the nitty-gritties of this but what should be apparent to you in this example is the ease of use if you decide to change your media queries.
-Through the use of Sass variables in this function, you’ll have one consistent, authoritative place to change / tweak your responsive layout without touching each element individually.
+Through the use of Sass variables and this function, you’ll have one consistent, authoritative place to change / tweak your responsive layout without touching each element individually.

 ## Installation